esong501/Pokemon-Green-Rock/README.md

 - updated Figy/Wiki/Mago/Aguav/Iapapa berry effects to Gen 4+
 - new scripts have been added
     - you can now obtain all 3 starters without trading!
+- the first option for berries is now use as opposed to check tag

 ### Moves: (Most have been changed to their Gen 7+ attributes)
 - Cut